Logarithmic Quasimaps: Moduli space of logarithmic quasimaps

-Here $\frM_{g,n}(\argmr)$ is the stack of maps from $n$-marked, genus $g$ prestable curves to $\argmr$.
-The morphism $\pi_1$ is given by associating to a stable quasimap the induced map to $\argmr$ \eqref{sncinduceeq}, and $\pi_2$ is given by forgetting the logarithmic structure. \end{definition}
+Here $\cQ_{g,n}(X,\beta)$ is the moduli space of stable quasimaps and $\frM_{g,n}(\argmr)$ is the stack of maps from $n$-marked, genus $g$ prestable curves to $\argmr$.
+The morphism $\pi_1$ is given by associating to a stable quasimap the induced map to $\argmr$ \eqref{sncinduceeq}, and $\pi_2$ is given by forgetting the logarithmic structure.
+This is a fibre product in both the category of ordinary stacks and in the fine and saturated category. \end{definition}

 \begin{remark} We equip $\qlog$ with the logarithmic structure defined by pullback via the morphism $\qlog \rightarrow \largmr$. \end{remark}

 \begin{proposition} The moduli stack $\qlog$ is a Deligne--Mumford stack. \end{proposition}